Canon SL2 versus Canon SL1

 The SL2 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the SL1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.

 So what is the bottom line?
-Is there a clear favorite between the Canon SL2 and the Canon SL2?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon SL2 or the Canon SL1 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.